miccielovvie/PrisonStation13/README.md

  Forked from Matt's is12-warfare https://github.com/Project-IS12/IS12-Warfare

 We aren't a official server of is12, we're doing our whole own thing.
-We aren't associated with Matt
+We aren't associated with Matt.

 # Information and links